Houses in Multiple Occupation (HMO)

 Apply for a licence

-Anyone operating a licensable house in multiple occupation (HMO) without a licence or a valid application for a licence will be committing an offence and will be open to prosecution.
+At this point, if you are operating a licensable HMO without a licence or a valid application for a licence you will be committing an offence and will be open to prosecution.
 The fine for such an offence could be up to a maximum of £30,000.

 Fees for house in multiple occupation licences